allen-cell-animated/cell-abm-pipeline/src/cell_abm_pipeline/initial_conditions/README.md

   --help                    Show this message and exit.
 ```

-## Sample id and coordinates from images
+## Sample cell ids and coordinates from images

 The `SampleImages` module can be called via CLI using:

 ```
 Usage: initial-conditions sample-images [OPTIONS]

-  Sample ids and coordinates from images.
+  Sample cell ids and coordinates from images.

 Options:
   -g, --grid [rect|hex]     Type of sampling grid.  [default: rect]